 You can read case studies of some of our valued supporters below.

-Players of People’s Postcode Lottery have been supporting Royal Voluntary Service since 2015 and have raised over £8.3m for our work with older people across Great Britain.
+Players of People’s Postcode Lottery have been supporting Royal Voluntary Service since 2015 and have raised over £10m for our work across Great Britain.

-The Asda Foundation has awarded Royal Voluntary Service over £900,000 to run projects which support volunteers provide practical support and companionship to older people.
+The Asda Foundation has awarded Royal Voluntary Service over £1m to support projects which enable volunteers to provide practical support and companionship to older people at home and in the community.

 Grants awarded by The National Lottery Community Fund have helped us deliver projects and activities that harness the strengths, connections, skills and knowledge of the people and communities we work with.